bbenedict/bbenedict/README.md

 ## Did you really say that?

-> I once told someone I wanted to create the best software ever created that people only
-> discover after I am gone.
+I once said I wanted to create the best software ever created that people only discover after I am gone.